 Beyond the meadow, you can see waves crashing on the rocks at Point Lobos.

 The atmosphere creates a perfect storm of relaxation.
-In fact, I sometimes have trouble getting my friends to go home from Mission Ranch after brunch or a late afternoon cocktail.
+In fact, you could have trouble getting your friends (or yourself) to go home from Mission Ranch after brunch or a late afternoon cocktail.

-Just to be sure you have the right expectations, you're not likely to find Eastwood at his restaurant.
-In nearly twenty years of visits, I haven't seen him once.
-But you can still collect bragging rights for eating at his restaurant.
+To be sure you have the right expectations, you're not likely to find Eastwood at his restaurant, but you can still collect bragging rights for eating at his restaurant.
 You can even take a selfie or two and post them on social media.
 Then turn off that mobile device and enjoy the place in real time.

 The Hotel at Mission Ranch

-If you're like my friends and can't bear to tear yourself away from Mission Ranch, you can also stay overnight.
+If you can't bear to tear yourself away from Mission Ranch, you can also stay overnight.
 The hotel is an excellent base for exploring Point Lobos, taking the 17-Mile Drive, seeing the Big Sur coast and the towns of Monterey, Pacific Grove, and Carmel.

 Some of their rooms are part of the old dairy farm, and others were built when the hotel opened.
 You can read reviews of Mission Ranch and compare prices at Tripadvisor.

 You can also get more information about the hotel at the Mission Ranch website.